1996–97 Miami Heat season

 The 1996–97 Miami Heat season was the ninth season for the Miami Heat in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Heat signed free agents, All-Star guard and three-point specialist Dan Majerle, P.J.
 Brown, and Isaac Austin.
 The team also signed All-Star forward Juwan Howard to a 7-year $100 million contract, but was voided by the league claiming that the Heat exceeded their salary cap; Howard then quickly re-signed with the Washington Bullets.

+Regular season

+With the addition of Majerle, Brown and Austin, the Heat got off to a 5–4 start to the regular season, but then posted a nine-game winning streak between November and December afterwards.
+The team posted a six-game winning streak in January, and later on held a 36–12 record at the All-Star break.
 At mid-season, the team traded second-year guard Sasha Danilovic, and second-year forward Kurt Thomas to the Dallas Mavericks in exchange for Jamal Mashburn.

-After a 5–4 start to the regular season, the Heat went on a nine-game winning streak, then won eleven straight games between January and February, held a 36–12 record at the All-Star break, and won eight straight in March, as they won their first Division title by finishing in first place in the Atlantic Division with a 61–21 record, which stood as the franchise mark until the 2012–13 season, and earned the second seed in the Eastern Conference; the team also posted the league's best road record at 32–9, while posting a 29–12 home record at the Miami Arena.
+The Heat posted an 11-game winning streak between January and February, posted an eight-game winning streak in March, and another six-game winning streak in April.
+The Heat won their first Division title by finishing in first place in the Atlantic Division with a 61–21 record, which stood as the franchise mark until the 2012–13 season, and earned the second seed in the Eastern Conference; the team also posted the league's best road record at 32–9, while posting a 29–12 home record at the Miami Arena.
 Head coach Pat Riley was named the NBA Coach of the Year for the third time, after leading the Heat to a 19-game improvement over the previous season.
 The Heat had the best team defensive rating in the NBA.